News

 Essentially industry-facing, hÅb advises and supports artists and freelancers in our sector where we can — signposting help and opportunities below.

-• Social Experiment is a semi-regular evening gathering for Live Art and contemporary performance at Contact on Thursdays 22 May, 17 July, and 27 November 2025 — and the Call for Proposals is Open on a rolling basis.
+• Social Experiment is our semi-regular evening gathering for Live Art and contemporary performance at Contact on Thursdays 17 July & 27 November 2025, with 2026 dates tba — the Call for Proposals is open on a rolling basis, closing fifteen days before each event (July’s proposal deadline has now passed).

 • Join hÅb’s artist mailing list, the Emergencymcr Google Group.